was111607/leb-full/docs/_build/html/_sources/configure/system_config.rst.txt

 Mail Server
 ===============

+Note: **The mail server is unavailable for this beta test**.
+The Warwick EnteroBase team will manually send emails as appropriate, particularly for registration and the test token to perform the upload test in the next configuration step.
+Feel free to skip this section.

 Central EnteroBase would provide updates for significant events such as completed assemblies.
 Details must be inputted that configures a mail server to automatically receive email updates from Central EnteroBase: the domain, port, an account name and a password.
 The form also provides options for advanced configuration such as using TLS and SSL email encryption protocols.